hhff/spree-ember/packages/core/README.md

 ## Spree Ember

-If you're just getting started, it's recommended that you checkout the Spree Ember Storefront addon.
+If you're just getting started, it's recommended that you checkout the `spree-ember-storefront` addon instead.
 It's the quickest way to get up and running with Spree Ember.